optimizers/homebrew-cutest/README.md

 ### Advantages

 * One simple command to install each tool: `brew install tool`
+* Precompiled binaries are available for Linux and macOS
 * No need to tweak your `PATH`, `LD_LIBRARY_PATH`, `MANPATH` and so forth
 * `libsifdecode`, `libcutest` and `libcutest_single` are available directly in `/usr/local/lib` so linking them in is a simple matter of adding `-lsifdecode`, `-lcutest` or `-lcutest_single`
 * installation of a Matlab-friendly compiler is taken in charge.